-Dive into the techniques and aesthetics of digital collage using combinations of imagery sources, from photos to scans.
-Participants explore Photoshop’s capabilities for image layering.
+Guided by Susan Bloom, author of Digital Collage and Painting, dive into the techniques and aesthetics of digital collage using combinations of imagery sources, from photos to scans.
+Participants explore Photoshop’s capabilities for image layering and manipulation.
 The class also learns techniques for creating digital versions of traditional painting mediums: watercolor, pastel, oil, charcoal, etc.

 Students delve into the technical aspects and aesthetic concerns of the new digital media as grounds for creative, imaginative work.
 Alternative printing mediums and materials are also explored.
 Students work with Photoshop’s painting and layering tools, as Sue teaches new techniques and technical shortcuts.
 Advanced scanning methods are covered along with file size and resolution.